 Use these natural mosquito repellents and mosquito bite remedies to keep the mosquitoes away and get relief from itchy bug bites!

-Staying away from mosquitoes and treating bug bites can be some of the most annoying parts of summer.
-When summer hits, it can be hard to walk outside without being swarmed by mosquitoes.
+We love summer but staying away from mosquitoes is annoying.
 No one wants to wear long clothes in the heat just to prevent mosquito bites, but the bugs can be relentless.